 Did You Know?

-Graduates of the pastoral counseling and spiritual care program have scored in the 98th percentile for the National Counseling Exam for the past 20 years.
+Graduates of the pastoral counseling program have scored in the 98th percentile for the National Counseling Exam for the past 20 years.